 \begin{example} For the two braids $b=\sigma_1 \sigma_2 \sigma_3^{-1}$ and $b'= \sigma_1 \sigma_2^{-1} \sigma_3 \in B_4$ in Figure \ref{fig-4}, the orders of their braid permutations are both 4, and we obtain the matrices

 Since $C(b^4)$ is not permutation equivalent to $C((b')^4)$, we conclude that $b$ is not conjugate to $b'$ by the contrapositive of Proposition \ref{prop-conj-perm}.

 \end{example}

 In Example \ref{ex-4}, it was easy to see that $C(b^4) \stackrel{{ \mathrm{perm}}}{\not\backsim} C((b')^4)$ since the entries are not the same.
-For some cases, it is not easy to determine whether two matrices are permutation equivalent or not.
-By the well-known fact that the rank, determinant and characteristic polynomial are invariant of the permutation equivalent classes for square matrices, the following proposition follows from Proposition \ref{prop-conj-perm}.
+In some cases, it is not easy to determine whether two matrices are permutation equivalent or not.
+By the well-known fact that the rank, determinant, and characteristic polynomial are invariant under permutation equivalence for square matrices, the following proposition follows from Proposition \ref{prop-conj-perm}.

 \begin{proposition}[\cite{AS}] Let $r$ be the order of the braid permutation of a braid $b$.
 The rank, determinant, characteristic polynomial, and eigenvalues of $C(b^r)$ are invariant under conjugation. \end{proposition}